Alone in the Dark (2005 film): Plot

-Prof. Hudgens arrives back at the museum to his office, where he has a captured creature.
-Hudgens uses a syringe to draw fluid from the captive creature to study it as part of his further research to combine the DNA of man and beast.
-Edward continues investigating his past by going to his former orphanage to learn more about Hudgens' research, and back to his apartment where he and Aline have sex.
+Hudgens returns to the museum with a captured creature.
+Hudgens uses a syringe to draw fluid from the creature to study it as part of his research in combining the DNA of man and beast.
+Carnby investigates his past by visiting his former orphanage to learn more about Hudgens' research.

-While the Bureau 713 soldiers are patrolling the museum, they are attacked by several creatures, who are the missing people that wandered off upon the opening of the gold coffin.
-During the firefight, several soldiers and most of the human-creatures are killed.
-Edward arrives on the scene and talks more with Burke, who again tells him to stay away.
-However, during a scuffle, Edward picks Burke's pocket containing his Bureau 713 security badge.

-Edward goes to Bureau 713 where he talks with Fischer in the morgue looking at one of the dead bodies, and Fischer shows Edward a small, centipede-like creature in the dorsal spine of his old friend.
-Fischer also discovers that Edward has one of his own in his body, but it is dead, presumably because of the electroshock Edward had as a child.
-Burke and his men arrive and escort Edward out of the building.
+While patrolling the museum, several creatures attack Bureau 713 soldiers.
+Several soldiers and most of the creatures, who are revealed to be people who disappeared earlier, are killed.
+Carnby arrives, and Burke again tells him to stay away.
+During a scuffle, Carnby picks Burke's pocket containing his security badge.
+Carnby goes to Bureau 713 and talks with Fischer in the morgue while looking at one of the corpses.
+Fischer shows Carnby a small, centipede-like creature in the dorsal spine of his old friend.
+Fischer also discovers that Carnby has one of his own in his body, but it is dead, presumably because of the electroshock Carnby had as a child.
+Burke and his men arrive and escort Carnby out of the building.
 That evening, Professor Hudgens ambushes Fischer at his home and inserts a baby creature into Fischer's mouth.

-Edward discovers that the Abkani had fought those creatures which can get killed by light.
+Carnby discovers that the Abkani had fought the creatures, which can be killed by light.
 They also disrupt electrical light, creating blackouts.
-The Abkani artifacts found all over the world actually open the gate to another dimension, where millions of those creatures are sleeping, waiting to be freed.
-Hudgens makes further experiments, injecting himself with the blood of one of the creatures, granting him the ability to control the monsters.

-Edward, Aline, Burke, and Burke's military squad go to an abandoned gold mine near Edward's orphanage, where there are strong electromagnetic disruptions.
-They are attacked by dozens of the creatures and all of the humans except Edward, Aline, and Burke are killed.
-They reach the old surgery room underground where the baby creature was transplanted into Edward.
-There, Hudgens takes Edward's artifact and opens the gate.
-Millions of creatures start to wake up and run towards the gate.
-Burke kills Hudgens, and the group places a bomb and runs away, only to realize that they cannot detonate the bomb from such a long distance.
-Burke goes back and sacrifices himself.

-Edward and Aline rise to the surface at dawn but find an evacuated city with cars abandoned on the streets.
+The Abkani artifacts found all over the world open the gate to another dimension, where millions of creatures sleep, waiting to be freed.
+Hudgens further experiments, injecting himself with the blood of one of the creatures, which allows him to control the monsters.
+Carnby, Cedrac, Burke, and Burke's military squad go to an abandoned gold mine near Carnby's orphanage, where there are strong electromagnetic disruptions.
+They are attacked by dozens of the creatures; only Carnby, Cedric, and Burke survive.
+They reach the underground surgery room where the baby creature was transplanted into Carnby.
+There, Hudgens takes Carnby's artifact and opens the gate.
+Millions of creatures awaken and run towards the gate.
+Burke kills Hudgens.
+The group places a bomb and runs away, only to realize that they cannot detonate it remotely.
+Burke returns and sacrifices himself.
+Carnby and Cedrac rise to the surface at dawn but find the city evacuated.
 As they walk down the street, something runs toward them.